Whether you’re wrapping gifts for a Holiday, Special Occasion, or Just Because, this guide is for you.

 Here’s what you’ll want to have on hand:

 LOTS of tissue paper.
 Buy this in bulk.
 You can stick with white or go colorful.
-And, if you love designer gift tissue paper, then pick up eye catching designs throughout the year.
+And, if you love, love, love designer gift tissue paper, then pick up those MUST HAVE eye-catching designs throughout the year.

 Different size gift bags – from the smallest to the largest.
 Get a few generic, strong gift bags for storage purposes.
 You can organize & store bags by occasion, holiday, color or size – store by whatever categories make the most sense to you.